gethinode/docs/content/en/docs/latest/components/badge.md

 ### Colored badges

-Set a background-color with contrasting foreground color with the `color` argument.
+Set a background color with contrasting foreground color with the `color` argument.

 <!-- markdownlint-disable MD037 -->
 {{< example >}}